kellylj/CS-180-Project-4/README.md

 ## JUnit Test Cases instructions.
 The JUnit test cases can be ran by running `run_test_cases.sh` in the root project directory.
 Alternatively, they can also be ran via running the main method found in main/JUnitTestCases.java

+## Importing File Instructions
+The instructions for importing quizzes from a file can be found in `ImportExample.txt`.
+If you would like to see an example of a file formatted properly to be imported, view `TestImport.txt`.

 # Classes Summary

 ## Main Class